 Unfortunately, population shifts to urban and suburban environments, an increase in scheduled activities, and a lack of awareness of—or access to—nature keep kids and families from enjoying these benefits.

-That’s why the Ad Council worked with the U.S. Forest Service and Burrell Communications on to launch the Discover the Forest campaign, which raises awareness about the benefits of exploring the outdoors, and encourages families to experience nature first-hand.
+That’s why the Ad Council worked with the U.S. Forest Service and David&Goliath on the newest iteration of the Discover the Forest campaign, which encourages families to break from technology and discover the nature around them, using trails as their guide.

-Viewers are directed to DiscoverTheForest.org,where they can search for nearby areas to explore and pick up quick tips on enjoying their time outdoors.
+The newest PSAs illustrate how parents and caregivers can use trails as a guide to the nature all around them, helping them and their children to unlock moments of discovery and inspiring curiosity.
+Viewers are directed to DiscoverTheForest.org, where they can search for nearby areas to explore and pick up quick tips on enjoying their time outdoors.
 The campaign also has Facebook, Instagram, and Twitter accounts where followers share and explore the beauty of the forest and the health benefits associated with spending time outside.